mwang87/MassQueryLanguage_Documentation/docs/index.md

 1. Expressiveness - Capture complex mass spectrometry patterns that the community would like to look for
 1. Precision - Exactly prescribe how to find data without ambiguity
-1. Relatively Natural - MSQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.
+1. Relatively Natural - MassQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.

 ## Developers

-Mingxun Wang is the creator and main developer of MSQL.
+Mingxun Wang is the creator and main developer of MassQL.
 Please contact me if you have questions!
-I'm hoping this becomes a community effort so reach out if you want to help/use MSQL.
+I'm hoping this becomes a community effort so reach out if you want to help/use MassQL.

 ## Definition of a Query